sams96/sams96.github.io/_drafts/minor-planets.md

 asteroid discovered in 2010, whereas Mars has nine.
-They orbit in areas approximately \SI{60}{\degree} in front of and behind the main body along the same orbit, which corresponds to the fourth and fifth Lagrange points of the planet’s orbit.</p>
+They orbit in areas approximately \SI{60}{\degree} in front of and behind the main body along the same orbit, which corresponds to the fourth and fifth Lagrange points of the planet's orbit.

-<p>The Kuiper Belt is a group of small objects that exist beyond the orbit of
-Neptune, from around \SIrange{30}{50}{\astronomicalunit}, they are rich in water ice and have similar properties to comets.
+The Kuiper Belt is a group of small objects that exist beyond the orbit of Neptune, from around \SIrange{30}{50}{\astronomicalunit}, they are rich in water ice and have similar properties to comets.
 The largest members are the dwarf planets Pluto, Makemake, and Haumea.